Prior-Lab-Durham-University/carbonara/README.md

   <img src="figures/method_overview_arrows.png" alt="Method Overview" width="600"/>
 </p>

 Schematic representation of the Carbonara refinement pipeline.
-The workflow proceeds from initial structure analysis through identification of flexible regions, conformational sampling guided by SAXS data constraints, model selection based on optimal fit, and finally all-atom reconstruction for downstream applications.
+The workflow proceeds from an initial structure (a) with identification of flexible regions (b), conformational sampling guided by SAXS data constraints (c), model selection based on optimal fit (d), and finally all-atom reconstruction (e) for downstream applications.

 ## Building with CMake